mmaisonnave/forecasting-ferry-traffic-toronto/README.md

 - Accessible description of the work (bullet points) for a non-technical client,  not exceeding 500 words.
 - A more detailed description of the work with technical specifics that does not exceed 500 words.

+> [!NOTE]
+> Reproducibility is a core focus of our team and all our outputs are held to high standards in this respect.
+We may run your code to verify your solution.

 ## Submission

 Provide a link to the completed modelling exercise on a GitHub account.
 You can choose to keep the repository private or public.
 If it is private, you must share your repository with the [gom-ta GitHub account](https://github.com/gom-ta).